|Teaching method||Contact hours|

 - written assignments (35%).

 Both written exam and the written assignments need a minimum mark of 5.5.
 In case of no-pass for written assignments new assignments need to be done during the official re-exam periods.
-Non-attendance of the mandatory tutorials negatively affects the assessment of the written assignments.
+The attendance of the tutorials is mandatory and required for completing the course.
 Additionally, to pass the course the oral presentation skills part has to be completed satisfactorily.
+A bonus arrangement applies.

 |Compulsory for:||BIN||International Development Studies||BSc||2MO|